mayor and city managers gathered for group photo

 Graduate students from across Harvard are competitively selected for an opportunity to spend the summer embedded in local government.
 They meaningfully contribute to improving government services and present their deliverables and recommendations to mayors, senior leaders, and other key stakeholders in the domestic and international cities.

-The multidisciplinary cohort of fellows learn how to apply the tools of data-driven decision-making, human-centered design techniques, and cross-sector collaboration to help city leaders drive government performance and address pressing social problems.
+The multidisciplinary cohort of fellows learns how to apply the tools of data-driven decision-making, human-centered design techniques, and cross-sector collaboration to help city leaders drive government performance and address pressing social problems.

 Affordable Housing